coffeemonkey379/async_requests/README.md

 # async_requests

-A class which limits the number of concurrent async requests being made.
+Limit number of async requests being made concurrently.

+Limiter is a singleton.

 ## Installation